Majorities may come and majorities may go but Skeeter is always the 97th Senator on the floor on our side. —Senator John C. Stennis (D-MS), 1955

 When Secretary of the Senate Edwin Halsey died in January 1945, the Democratic Conference selected party secretary Leslie Biffle to replace Halsey, opening up Biffle's job.
 In October of that year a search committee of senators screened six candidates and unanimously recommended Johnston, a close friend of Biffle, for the position.
 He held the party secretary post for nearly a decade, until his own election, on January 5, 1955, as secretary of the Senate.

 Any conversation about "Skeeter" Johnston during those years would quickly move to the subject of his penguin collection.
 Following a 1934 visit to the National Zoo to see penguins that Admiral Richard Byrd had brought back from his Antarctic expedition, Johnston began collecting penguin figures.
 When that collection overflowed available display space in his office, he continued to develop it at home.
 By the time of his Senate retirement, the collection reportedly came close to overrunning even that space.

 Hundreds of others in Washington shared Lyndon Johnson's high regard for "Skeeter."
-In August 1964, nearly seven hundred friends, including Johnson, gathered for a gala evening at Washington's Statler Hilton Hotel to toast this "man of quiet dignity" for his thirty-five years in the nation's capital.
+In August 1964, nearly 700 friends, including Johnson, gathered for a gala evening at Washington's Statler Hilton Hotel to toast this "man of quiet dignity" for his 35 years in the nation's capital.

 A year later, as Johnston approached his 11th anniversary as secretary, he told Majority Leader Mansfield of his plans to leave the Senate.
 "I am not mad at anybody and I certainly am not in any kind of trouble."
 He retired on December 30, 1965.
 Johnston later served on the American Battle Monuments Commission.
 The 64-year-old former secretary died of a heart attack at his Washington home on April 20, 1973.